AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
->Adobe Commerce support is moving from Zendesk to Experience League.
+>Adobe Commerce support is moving from Adobe Commerce Help Center to Experience League.
 If you've been notified that you have access, use the Experience League case form flow described [here](#what-is-experience-support).
-If you haven't been notified, continue to use the [Zendesk case flow](#what-is-adobe-commerce-help-center).
+If you haven't been notified, continue to use the [Adobe Commerce Help Center case flow](#what-is-adobe-commerce-help-center).

 >[!NOTE]
 >